Taking a Bosphorus Cruise Tour in Istanbul

-Istanbul’s Bosphorus Strait is a channel of water 31 km long (appr.
-20 miles), connecting the Sea of Marmara to the Black Sea and making it a fascinating place to take a Bosphorus tour.
+All you need to know about the Bosphorus is right here.
+Istanbul’s Bosphorus Strait is a channel of water 31 km long (approx. 20 miles), connecting the Sea of Marmara to the Black Sea and making it a fascinating place to take a Bosphorus tour.

 As the traffic of the city is often too great, it is always advisable to use the sea for transportation where possible, having long served just such a purpose throughout history.
 In the past, inhabitants of the city settled along the Bosphorus, where they built magnificent wooden houses and mansions, known as ‘yali’.

 Many Bosphorus cruise tours of the strait begin in Eminonu or Kabatas, there being a few ways of doing it: